Escape to Massachusetts: Unwind in Picturesque Lake Houses and Historic Retreats

 Great Blue Hill via Skyline Trail

 Ascending Great Blue Hill via the Skyline Trail offers outdoor enthusiasts a rewarding adventure within the Blue Hills Reservation, just outside Boston.
 As hikers ascend, they are treated to panoramic views of the Boston skyline, the harbor, and surrounding landscapes.
-Reaching the summit, at an elevation of 635 feet, rewards hikers with a breathtaking vista.
+Reaching the summit at an elevation of 635 feet rewards hikers with a breathtaking vista.
 On clear days, the skyline of Boston stands in sharp relief against the horizon.
-This 3 mile loops takes less than 2 hours to complete.
+This three-mile loop takes less than two hours to complete.

 Mount Watatic and Nutting Hill via Wapack Trail